-Factory Description Parameters Additional dependencies StandardFilterFacto æremove dots from acronyms and 's from words none solr-core LowerCaseFilterFact drowercases all words none solr-core StopFilterFactory Remove words (tokens) matching a list of stop words words: points to a resource file containing the stop words ignoreCase: true if case should be ignore when comparing stop words, false otherwise solr-core SnowballPorterFilte ∡Reduces a word to it's root in language: Danish, Dutch, English, solr-core
+Factory Description Parameters Additional dependencies StandardFilterFacto arrRemove dots from acronyms and 's from words none solr-core LowerCaseFilterFactdrowercases all words none solr-core StopFilterFactory Remove words (tokens) matching a list of stop words words: points to a resource file containing the stop words ignoreCase: true if case should be ignore when comparing stop words, false otherwise solr-core SnowballPorterFilte to it's root in a given language. (eg. protect, protects, protection share the same root).
+Using Dutch, English, Finnish, French, German, Italian, solr-core ISOLatin1AccentFilt eRemoveryaccents for languages like French none solr-core PhoneticFilterFacto arthaserts phonetically similar tokens into the token stream encoder: One of DoubleMetaphone, Metaphone, Soundex or RefinedSoundex inject: true will add tokens to the stream, false will replace the existing token solr-core and commons-codec

-Factory Description Parameters Additional dependencies a given language. (eg. protect, protects, protection share the same root).
-Using such a filter allows searches matching related words.
-Norwegian, Portuguese, Russian, ISOLatinlAccentFilt Removeryaccents for languages like French none solr-core PhoneticFilterFacto right phonetically similar tokens into the token stream encoder: One of DoubleMetaphone, Metaphone, Soundex or RefinedSoundex inject: true will add tokens to the stream, false will replace the existing token maxCodeLength: sets the maximum length of the code to be generated.
-Supported only for Metaphone and DoubleMetaphone encodings solr-core and commons-codec CollationKeyFilterF aGonverts each token into its java.text.Collation and then encodes the CollationKey with IndexableBinaryStrito allow it to be stored as an index term. decomposition See Lucene's ngTbbdtsionKeyFilter solr-core and commons-io
+Factory Description Parameters Additional dependencies maxCodeLength: Sets the maximum length of the code to be generated.
+Supported only for Metaphone and DoubleMetaphone encodings CollationKeyFilterF into its java.text.Collation and then encodes the CollationKey with IndexableBinaryStri decomposition See